 It often starts with the idea of being your own boss.
 Then that idea breeds another one – achieving success.

-No matter what brought you on the path of starting an SEO business, it boils down to this question: Are you willing to give it your 100%?
+No matter what brought you on the path of starting an SEO business, it boils down to these two questions: What is an SEO business and are you willing to give it your 100%?

 The last thing you want to happen is to start an SEO business and end up with a half-baked venture and a string of unhappy clients. . . .

-That’s why we made this checklist – to provide you and other agency aspirants with the step-by-step guidance on starting, running, and scaling your SEO business.
+That’s why we made this checklist – to provide you and other agency aspirants with step-by-step guide on starting, running, and scaling an SEO business.

 1. Everything You Need to Start an SEO Business

 The beginning is often the hardest, as they say.
 But, the sooner you understand the basics of how to start an SEO business, the smooth-sailing the next steps will be for your agency.
 The first thing you need to do is lay down the requirements for starting your SEO agency.

 Are You Ready to Run Your Own Agency?

-If you truthfully and wholeheartedly answered yes, there’s nothing that will stop you to continue reading until the very end of this guide.
+If you answered yes, there’s nothing that will stop you from continuing reading until the very end of this guide.
 But, if your answer is no, that’s okay.
 We’ll help you get there.

 Prepare to Quit Your Job